minhphan6624/MACMOI/docs/mission-layer-future-works.md

   mission_execution_results as the completion source
 ```

-The direct Nav2 backend would require a small waypoint-pose configuration in
-the Nav2 `map` frame.
-Nav2 can use the normal TurtleBot3 occupancy map directly;
+The direct Nav2 backend would require a small waypoint-pose configuration in the Nav2 `map` frame.
-it does not need the RMF annotated building map for navigation.
-The RMF
+Nav2 can use the normal TurtleBot3 occupancy map directly; it does not need the RMF annotated building map for navigation.

-building map and nav graph can still be kept for fallback RMF execution,
-comparison experiments, or dashboard map display, but they should not be the
-navigation source of truth in direct Nav2 mode.
+The RMF building map and nav graph can still be kept for fallback RMF execution, comparison experiments, or dashboard map display, but they should not be the navigation source of truth in direct Nav2 mode.

-Implementation changes should be scoped:
+Implementation changes:

 - add an `execution_backend` parameter to the mission manager node
 - keep the current RMF adapter path for `rmf` mode